 No provision.
-A financial and legal advice report must be No provision.
+A financial and legal No provision.

-provided by a tenant
+advice report must be provided by a tenant

-(other than a franchisee) or
+(other than a

+ranchisee) or

 assignee, who is not a

 'major lessee', to the

-landlord before a lease
+landlord before a lease or assignment is

+entered into

+(s.22D RSLA).

+A 'major lessee' is a

+tenant of 5 or more

+retail shops in Australia (s.5 RSLA).

+If the tenant is the State, Commonwealth,

+another State or a local

+government, it is not

+required to give a

+financial or legal advice

+report (s.20B RSLA).

+A financial advice

+report must be in the approved form

+containing the

+information set out in

+the Regulations and

+signed by a person

+who is a 'qualified

+accountant' as defined in the Corporations Act

+2001 (Cth) (s.5 RSLA).

+A legal advice report

+must be in the

+approved form, signed

+by a lawyer, stating that

+the lawyer has given

+the tenant or assignee advice about the legal

+meaning and effect of

-or assignment is
+the lease or

+assignment, the

+disclosure statement

+and the waiver notice

+(if applicable) and containing the

+information set out in

-VIC QLD TAS SA WA NSW ACT NT entered into (s.22D RSLA).
-A 'major lessee' is a tenant of 5 or more retail shops in Australia (s.5 RSLA).
-If the tenant is the State, Commonwealth, another State or a local government, it is not required to give a financial or legal advice report (s.20B RSLA).
-A financial advice report must be in the approved form containing the information set out in the Regulations and signed by a person who is a 'qualified accountant' as defined in the Corporations Act 2001 (Cth) (s.5 RSLA).
-A legal advice report must be in the approved form, signed by a lawyer, stating that the lawyer has given the tenant or assignee advice about the legal meaning and effect of the lease or assignment, the disclosure statement and the waiver notice (if applicable) and containing the information set out in the Regulations (s.5 RSLA).
-If the tenant or assignee fails to give a financial and/or legal advice report, the landlord may (within 2 months after the lease or assignment was entered into) apply to QCAT for an order requiring the tenant or
+VIC QLD TAS SA WA NSW АСТ NT the Regulations (s.5 RSLA).
+If the tenant or assignee fails to give a financial and/or legal advice report, the landlord may (within 2 months after the lease or assignment was entered into) apply to QCAT for an order requiring the tenant or assignee to provide the relevant report (s.22E RSLA).